 Meaning of Tangible Assets

-Assets which have a physical existence and can be touched and felt are called tangible assets.
+Assets that have a physical existence and can be touched and felt are called tangible assets.
 They consist of both fixed and current assets, they are always at risk of destruction from natural incidents, theft, accidents, etc. A business would usually insure them to safeguard themselves against unseen future events.

-Such resources can be readily used as collateral against secured loans and may be sold to bring in cash at times of emergency.
+Such resources can be readily used as collateral against secured loans and may be sold to bring in cash in times of emergency.
 Unlike intangible assets, they can easily be stored and accumulated as well.

 Examples of Tangible Assets